 A lackluster roll-out of an unionised currency in EAC mirrors the West African Monetary Zone (WAMZ) (Gambia, Ghana, Guinea, Liberia, Nigeria, and Sierra Leone) which had set to introduce a single currency, the eco, in 2015.

-The region had hoped to merge with the CFA franc – French currency to create a common currency for much of West Africa – a 2020 target that is yet to be realized.
+The region targeted to merge with the CFA franc – French currency to create a common currency for much of West Africa – a 2020 target that failed.

 More Trade Opportunities

-With the EAC looking forward to the 2031 deadline, however, significant strides have been made toward the establishment of a common currency including putting up key institutions of the East African Monetary Union (EAMU), particularly the East African Monetary Institute (EAMI).
+With the EAC looking forward to the 2031 deadline, however, significant strides exist towards the establishment of a common currency including putting up key institutions of the East African Monetary Union (EAMU), particularly the East African Monetary Institute (EAMI).

-Governors noted that the economic performance in the region remained strong in 2022, having recorded a Gross Domestic Product (GDP) growth of 4.5 percent.
+Governors noted that the economic performance in the region was strong in 2022, recording a Gross Domestic Product (GDP) growth of 4.5 percent.

 The region is expected to improve supported by the recovery in agriculture, continued strong performance of the services sector, and prudent monetary and fiscal policies.